angular-ui-tree/angular-ui-tree/README.md

 By default, it serves the contents of the demo project.

-####Building NestedSortable
+####Building angular-ui-tree
-To build NestedSortable, you use the following command.
+To build angular-ui-tree, you use the following command.

     $ grunt build